 Getting accepted in a nurse anesthetist school is doubly harder.
 You’ll be competing with licensed professionals who can be older, smarter, and more experienced than you.
 Nevertheless, always keep your hopes up because if you did well in your work and studies, you’ll be twice as likely to be accepted.

 Lastly, note that once you’re in a nurse anesthetist school.
 All students will be required to study full-time.

 Step 6: Certified Registered Nurse Anesthetist (CRNA)

 A nurse anesthetist program usually involves 3 years of intense training and education.
-By saying ‘intense’, I meant 15 hours of grueling hospital and research works everyday.
+It means 15 hours of grueling hospital and research work every day.

 Once you pass the licensure exam, the challenging yet rewarding career of a CRNA awaits you.
 But just like other health professionals, your education continues to make sure you’re updated with the latest trends in medical practices.